Haras La Quebrada: History

 In the late 1970s, two more notable stallions were brought to Haras La Quebrada: Logical and Salt Marsh.
 Sired by Buckpasser out of the mare Smart Deb, Logical had won the Assault Handicap in his native United States.
 He was imported in 1977 and would end up leading the Argentine broodmare sire list regularly throughout the 1990s.

 In 1989, 300 hectacres were purchased in Santa Fe to create Villa Cañás, where weanlings were kept for a year before returning to the main farm in Pilar for training and sales preparation.

 In the 1980s, Hernán Ceriani II was one of the founders of FEAR and the Carreras de las Estrellas.

 Hernán Ceriani II visited Santa Anita Park in the United States in 1987, where he saw Southern Halo, owned by Stavros Niarchos.
 He was impressed by the horse, but found the price inaccessible.
 Later, Southern Halo suffered a severe injury to his left front tendons, and Hernán Ceriani was then able to purchase him and have him exported to Argentina in 1987.
-Southern Halo became an extraordinaryily successful sire, siring 173 stakes winners and leading the Argentine sire list ten times and the Argentine broodmare sire list every year form 2004 to 2019.
+Southern Halo became an extraordinaryily successful sire, siring 173 stakes winners and leading the Argentine sire list ten times and the Argentine broodmare sire list every year from 2004 to 2019.
 Hernán Ceriani II sold Southern Halo back to the United States in 1993, but continued to lease him every year for the Southern hemisphere breeding season.

 Hernán Ceriani Cernadas II died in 2007 on January 17.
 Hernán Ceriani Cernadas III took over the farm at that point, with the assistance of his mother Inés Olaviaga and sister María Inés.

 In the early 2000s, Haras La Quebrada had 200 broodmares on the farm and hosted about 300 others brought to be covered by the farm's stallions, producing about 160 foals.
 A few of the fillies were retained every year, and the remaining foals being sold across a few annual auctions.
 A team of 30 veterinarians was employed.

 In 2017, Hernán Cerniani II and María Inés downsized the operation of Haras La Quebrada, restructuring the operation.
 202 mares were sold without reserve in May.
 The Luhuk mare Dolce Diva, in foal to Endorsement, was the sale topper, selling for Ar$1,900,000 (US$118,750).

 In 2022, Haras La Quebrada was fully liquidated and the farm's remaining 32 mares were sold.